sanjanad1024/sanjanad1024.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm an undergraduate at MIT (in the class of 2025), planning to major in math and minor in linguistics.
-This site contains notes from some subset of the classes I've taken and seminars I've attended.
+This site contains some of my notes (from classes and math talks).